nathenharvey/customink.github.com/source/_posts/2012-03-02-simple-data-mapper.markdown

 end
 ```

 Using the mapper is really simple.
-Let's say my source model, LegacyCustomer, is based is based off of a legacy table from an older system and looks like:
+Let's say my source model, LegacyCustomer, is based off of a legacy table from an older system and looks like:

 ```ruby
 LegacyCustomer(